-When I was growing up in the mid-1960s Annuals (by then called “King-Size Specials” although I always found the word Annual to be more substantial) were a special treat.
-With school out and the long summer ahead, there was time to enjoy lazy days filled with exploring the outdoors, going to the movies, spending time with friends and - of course - reading comics.
-A trip to the candy store from June-August meant that Marvel would be putting out their latest yearly extravaganzas, an “extra” issue of the monthly comic of their top titles.
-The Bullpen Bulletins heralded their arrival, although we never knew what day they would be showing up, so anticipation was strong.
-Depending on their schedules, Marvel’s Specials usually featured either all new material; or a combination of new and reprint stories.
+When I was growing up in the mid-1960's Annuals (then called “King-Size Specials” although I always found the word Annual to be more substantial) were a special treat.
+With school out and the endless summer ahead, there was time to enjoy lazy days filled with exploring the outdoors, going to the movies, spending time with friends and - of course - reading comics.
+A trip to the candy store from June-August meant that Marvel would be putting out their latest yearly extravaganzas, an “extra” issue of their top monthly comics.
+The Bullpen Bulletins heralded their arrival, although we never knew what day they would actually show up, so anticipation was strong.
+Depending on their schedules, Marvel’s Specials featured either all new material or a combination of new and reprint stories.

 Amazing Spider-Man Special # 3, Summer 1966.
 Romita pencils; Esposito inks.
 The Avengers, Spider-Man and the Hulk.
 What more could a six year old ask for??

 Amazing Spider-Man Special # 3 featured Spidey attempting to join the Avengers.
-It wasn’t the greatest story, and only clocked in at 20 pages and, unlike earlier Annuals, included no special features.
-It did feature reprints of Amazing Spider-Man #’s 11 & 12, a two-parter by Lee and Ditko that featured Dr. Octopus as villain.
+It wasn’t the greatest story, only clocked in at 20 pages and, unlike earlier Annuals, special features were nowhere in sight.
+It DID include reprints of Amazing Spider-Man #’s 11 & 12, a two-part extravaganza by Lee and Ditko with the villainous Dr. Octopus taking center stage.
 It was probably the first time I was able to fully enjoy that tale, as my brother only had issue # 12 in his collection.
-Ditko’s art was compelling as always and the story was enjoyable.
+Ditko’s art and storytelling was riveting as always and Lee's dialogue was equal to the task.

 FF Special # 4; Kirby pencils; Sinnott inks.
 All this and the battle of the century reprinted!

-Fantastic Four Special # 4 presented a new story that re-introduced the Original Human Torch.
-Again, the tale was abbreviated, but as interesting as that story was, the real treat was another story I’d never read, a reprint of FF #’s 25-26 which featured the classic Thing-vs Hulk battle.
-Despite the less than stellar inking of George Roussous (who made the Hulk look like Buddy Hackett in one panel)it was a dramatic and action-packed story.
+Fantastic Four Special # 4 presented a story that re-introduced the Original Human Torch.
+Again, the tale was abbreviated in length, but as interesting as that story was, the real treat was the reprint of FF #’s 25-26 featuring the classic Thing vs Hulk battle.
+Despite the less than stellar inking of George Roussos (the Hulk actually looked like comedian Buddy Hackett in one panel!
+Perhaps Roussos was watching one of his many appearances on The Tonight Show when he working on that page) it was a dramatic and action-packed story.

 Other specials that summer included Sgt.
-Fury # 2 and Journey into Mystery # 2, following the same format.
-Of course there were those specials we didn’t think of buying, like Millie the Model, but what did we know?
+Fury # 2 and Journey into Mystery # 2 (featuring Thor), both of which followed the same format; Marvel Super Heroes # 1, reprinting a golden age Sub-Mariner-Human Torch battle, along with early Avengers and Daredevil material, and, of course, there were those specials boys didn't even think of buying, like Millie the Model, but what did we know?

-Stan Lee adds a dose of humor to accompany the masterful pencils of Gene Colan (inked by John Tartaglione), from DD Special # 1, Summer '67
+Stan Lee adds a dose of humor to accompany the masterful pencils of Gene Colan (inked by John Tartaglione), from Daredevil Special # 1, Summer 1967.

-1968 featured more of the same, including the birth of Sue and Reed’s son and the Parents of Peter Parker.
-The Avengers had an extravaganza authored by Roy Thomas, nicely drawn by Werner Roth and Don Heck (“The new Avengers vs the Old Avengers”), but Daredevil was missing from the schedule (likely because last years special did not sell well enough).
+1968 featured more of the same, including the birth of Sue and Reed’s son and the mystery of Peter Parker's parents.
+The Avengers had an extravaganza authored by Roy Thomas, nicely drawn by Werner Roth and Don Heck (“The new Avengers vs the Old Avengers”), but Daredevil was missing from the schedule (likely due to the previous specials weak sales figures).
 Sgt.
 Fury told the story of the

 of the Bulge, by Freidrich and Ayers, with John Severin’s superlative inks.
 It was quite a ride, but the following year would institute unfortunate changes.
 Battle